Esri UC25

 Designs That Drew a Crowd

-Contributed custom illustrations and designed dynamic kiosks and special displays for Esri’s User Conference; turning complex GIS concepts into immersive experiences that engaged thousands and accelerated my growth as a designer.
+Contributed custom illustrations and designed dynamic kiosks and special displays for Esri’s User Conference, one of the largest conferences in Southern California, second only to Comic-Con, transforming complex GIS concepts into immersive visual experiences that engaged thousands of attendees.

 Client